MicrosoftDX/DeviceSilhouette/README.md

 ## Contribute Code

 We welcome contributions.
-To contribute please follow the instrctions on (How to contribute?)[CONTRIBUTING.md]
+To contribute please follow the instrctions on [How to contribute?](CONTRIBUTING.md)

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.